adamdama/jumbler/readme.md

-Jumbler is an application used to watch folders containg javascript and pass them to Googles closure compiler upon modification resulting in a minified file in a specified directory
+Jumbler is an application used to watch folders containg javascript and pass them to Googles closure compiler upon modification resulting in a minified, better formed javascript file in a specified directory

 Inspired by Compass and Google's Closure Compiler